Dem wants Trump officials jailed for not turning over tax returns

 It is unclear whether the president would have to assert executive privilege to protect his financial documents from being exposed.

+At a House Financial Services hearing on Wednesday where the tax return issue was front and center, Mnuchin testified that he never talked to anyone at the White House, or the president, about handing over tax returns to Congress.

+Addressing the IRS memo, Mnuchin said he did not believe it contradicts his conclusion that Congress needs a "legitimate legislative purpose," and said the memo addresses a "different issue."
+Mnuchin also said the administration is in the process of finding out who penned the memo.

-The standoff between the Congressional Democrats and the administration is likely to lead to a court battle, with Trump reportedly indicating he’s prepared to fight all the way to the Supreme Court.
+The standoff between the congressional Democrats and the administration is likely to lead to a court battle, with Trump reportedly indicating he’s prepared to fight all the way to the Supreme Court.

 Trump declined to reveal his tax returns during the 2016 presidential election, claiming he was under audit.
 Political candidates aren’t required to disclose their tax returns, though traditionally all candidates do.